512k/openrpc-validator-docker/README.md

 > Release version _(and git tag, of course)_ MUST starts with `v` prefix (eg.: `v0.0.1` or `v1.2.3-RC1`)
 >
-> Do not forget to update own version in `./package.json`
+> Do not forget to update own version in `./package.json` and docker image version tag in "usage example" above

 ## License